bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 // to avoid multiple round-trips to our servers. export const reflagClient = new ReflagClient();

-// Initialize the client and begin fetching feature targeting definitions.
+// Initialize the client and begin fetching flag targeting definitions.
-// You must call this method prior to any calls to `getFeatures()`,
+// You must call this method prior to any calls to `getFlags()`,
 // otherwise an empty object will be returned. reflagClient.initialize().then({
   console.log("Reflag initialized!")
 })
 ```

-Once the client is initialized, you can obtain features along with the `isEnabled`
+Once the client is initialized, you can get flag values that indicate whether
-status to indicate whether the feature is targeted for this user/company:
+the flag is targeted for this user/company:

 > [!IMPORTANT]
 > If `user.id` or `company.id` is not given, the whole `user` or `company` object is ignored.